TibaChang/JCC/README.md

     - It will call `gdb` or `gdbtui` with JCC to load the default demo source file.
     - You can write a `gdb script` for `gdb` family,such as the branch `DEMO_SEMANTIC` does.

 AUTHOR:
 ====================================
 - Jia-Rung Chang(張家榮/Jared)
-    - National Cheng Kung University,Taiwan
-    - Major in Engineering Science(Computer Science)
     - email: jaredcjr.tw@gmail.com
+	- Education
+		- 2016/09 ~ future
+			- Master in Department of Computer Science,National Chiao Tung University,Taiwan
+		- 2012/09 ~ 2016/06
+            - Bachelor in Department of Engineering Science,National Cheng Kung University,Taiwan